Jawfish/pkg/README.md

 ## Features

 - quickly discover packages, even if you don't know the exact name
-- mixed-state multi-select support for installing and removing multiple packages at once
+- mixed-state multi-select to install and remove multiple packages at the same time
-- preview package metadata without having to run a separate command
 - easily install specific versions of a package

 ## Options